Donations Table

 ## Export donation records

-Use **Export** when you need a CSV for reconciliation, finance review, donor follow-up, or offline analysis.
+Use **Export / Import** when you need a CSV for reconciliation, finance review, donor follow-up, or offline analysis.

 1. Confirm the active view, date range, columns, search, and filters.